 A number of new questions were added to the survey in 2010, covering a range of topics including the Healthy Start scheme (a means-tested voucher scheme for pregnant women or mothers with children under 4 years old to help with basic food items), how mothers who had multiple births fed their babies, whether babies were full term or premature, as well as further exploration of the types of problems mothers may have experienced while breastfeeding.

-*** How are you as spring approaches? ***
+*** How are you as spring begins? ***

 Dry January is long past and you may have rewarded yourself with a tipple in February but hopefully taking a month off has made you consider, and perhaps reduce the amount of alcohol you consume.